lowRISC/sunburst-chip/README.md

 It lacks UVM, and as such has to run without most of the DV environment required to check and drive many of the external interfaces.
 It also only supports 2-state simulation (0/1), lacking the high-impedance (Z) and undefined (X) states, and so cannot simulate the more complex electrical behaviour seen on multi-controller external buses (e.g. I^2C).

-Note that fusesoc (the tool used below to build Verilator) does not build the test software for you.
+Note that FuseSoC (the tool used below to build Verilator) does not build the test software for you.
 It must have already been compiled using the instructions in the [Test software section](#Test-software) before you run the simulation.

 ### Build